lake-wg/edhoc/draft-ietf-lake-edhoc.md

 A typical setting is when one of the endpoints is constrained or in a constrained network, and the other endpoint is a node on the Internet (such as a mobile phone) or at the edge of the constrained network (such as a gateway).
 Thing-to-thing interactions over constrained networks are also relevant since both endpoints would then benefit from the lightweight properties of the protocol.
 EDHOC could e.g., be run when a device connects for the first time, or to establish fresh keys which are not revealed by a later compromise of the long-term keys.
 Further security properties are described in {{sec-prop}}.

 EDHOC enables the reuse of the same lightweight primitives as OSCORE: CBOR for encoding, COSE for cryptography, and CoAP for transport.
-By reusing existing libraries the additional code size can be kept very low.
+By reusing existing libraries, the additional code size can be kept very low.
 Note that, while CBOR and COSE primitives are built into the protocol messages, EDHOC is not bound to a particular transport.
 Transfer of EDHOC messages in CoAP payloads is detailed in {{coap}}.

 ## Message Size Examples